 Daniel T.S.
 Heffernan, Esquire, is a partner with Kotin, Crabtree & Strong in Boston specializing in special education, civil rights and personal injury law.
 He served as board president for twelve years and coaches Special Olympics sports teams.
 He has a son with Down syndrome.

-Melanie Perkins McLaughlin is an award-winning documentary filmmaker, a disability rights advocate, public speaker and the mother of three children, the youngest of whom has Down syndrome.
-She was the Allen Crocker Fellow with the Mass Developmental Disabilities Council and is currently the co-chair of the Department of Elementary and Secondary Education Special Advisory Committee, a family faculty member of Boston Children’s Hospital Institute for Professional Ethics, a family faculty member for The Arc of MA Operation House Call and a consultant with The Institute for Community Inclusion (UMass) and The Institute on Disability (UNH).
-In her spare time Melanie enjoys antiquing, photography, the beach and her children but, preferably, not at the same time.
+Melanie Perkins McLaughlin, M.Ed., is an award-winning documentary filmmaker, a disability rights advocate, public speaker and the mother of three children, the youngest of whom has Down syndrome.
+She was the first Allen C. Crocker Fellow with the Mass Developmental Disabilities Council and is currently the co-chair of the Department of Elementary and Secondary Education Special Advisory Committee, and Medford Special Education Parent Advisory Council.
+Melanie received a master’s in Education Policy at the Harvard Graduate School of Education.
+She believes disability rights and inclusive communication are civil rights issues.

 Joseph Petner, Ph.D., retired principal of the Haggerty School in Cambridge, has worked in public education for 40 years.
 During his tenure at the Haggerty he was involved in building a new school facility and the development of a whole school model of inclusion.
 Joe currently is working for the MA Department of Education Statewide System of Support.
 He has been active in supporting the Pan mass Challenge and also on the board of directors for Our Space serving children who are facing cancer and other serious related chronic illness.

 Teresita Ramos, Esquire, is an attorney at the Massachusetts Law Reform Institute specializing in civil rights, language access, and education.
 She has served on the Wellesley School Committee, is the Co-Chair of the MA Department of Education’s Special Education Advisory Committee, and was appointed by Gov. Deval Patrick to the Board of Registration of Social Workers of the Commonwealth of MA.
 She is the mother of two girls, one of whom has autism.

-John Reichenbach, MBA, is currently Interim CEO of Silicon Kinetics, and also President of Lessac Technologies.
+John Reichenbach, is President of Lessac Technologies.
 John and his wife Lynn are the parents of a son with Down syndrome.
 In 2013, they helped establish an independent living facility for their son in conjunction with nine other families.
 He and his wife are members of the Honorary Board of the Massachusetts Down Syndrome Congress.
 John is a former member of the Board of Buckingham, Browne and Nichols School.
 He has been active in supporting the Pan-Mass Challenge as a part of the Boston Bruins Foundation Bike Team.